Swiftly1/DictionaryList/README.md

 # DictionaryList

-Purpose of this code to implement something like Dictionary<T, U> where T is List<>
+The purpose of this code is to implement something like Dictionary<T, U> where T is List<>

-I've seen hashcode based implementations, but they were too slow for me
+I've seen hashcode calculation based implementations, but they were too slow for me

+and I decided to use tree-based approach, which's explained below.

 # Example 1
 	var dict = new DictionaryList<int, int>();